EotvosCollegium/mars/README.md

 # Mars

-Mars is the [Urán 2.0](https://github.com/kovacsur10/uran) unified information system for Eötvös Collegium.
-It's a complete rewrite, therefore comes under a new name and repository.
-Only a few resources are migrated from the Urán system.
+This repo is migrated from https://github.com/luksan47/mars due to administrative reasons.
+This is the 2.0 version of [Urán](https://github.com/kovacsur10/uran).

+*Unified information system for Eötvös Collegium.*

 ## Architecture